RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

 which is delivered by this
 reliable workhorse, in some highly optimized HTML5 code: I call it the **`Ferrari`** version.

-But before we even start, here are some pre-requisites:
+But before we even start, here are some prerequisites:

 - you worked with the **DVWP** before
 - you're familiar with XML/XSLT